rGunti/Timely/README.md

 This project is just a test for me to learn how to write Unit Tests in VS2017 and how to publish a NuGet package.

 That being said I hope someone finds this package useful and uses it.

+## License
+This project is licensed under the MIT License.
+See LICENSE for more info.